 The use of green tea extract is widespread in the world and delivers a concentrated dose of the beneficial nutrients and active ingredients of green tea.

 What is Green Tea Extract?

-Green tea extract is a different form of green tea, one that typically comes in a supplemental pill form, but provides many of the same great benefits as green tea as a beverage.
+Green tea extract is a form of green tea, one that typically comes in a supplemental pill form, but provides many of the same great benefits as green tea as a beverage.
 However, green tea extract tends to be much more potent and is known as a fat-burning supplement.
-Packed with catechins, caffeine, and other volatile compounds, green tea extract is popular with bodybuilders and other active individuals who want an extra boost in their weight loss and metabolic goals.
+Packed with catechins like EGCGs, caffeine, and other volatile compounds, green tea extract is popular with bodybuilders and other active individuals who want an extra boost in their weight loss and metabolic goals.

 Green Tea Extract Benefits